stefan-hoeck/idris2-pack/README.md

 ### Building packages and running executables

-It is also possible to work with local `.ipkg` files as long as they depend on packages known to Pack:
+It is also possible to work with local `.ipkg` files as long as they depend on packages known to pack:

 ```sh
 pack build json.ipkg